 • We value change and innovation that has a positive impact.

 - Purpose and Direction: The Pima JTED will make every relevant career cluster accessible to all students.

 - Governance and Leadership: The Pima JTED will effectively manage a growing, complex, geographically spread-out, and diverse organization.

 - Teaching and Assessing for Learning: The Pima JTED will provide leadership and support to ensure that each student leaves high school career ready as measured through the A-F System.

 - Resources and Support Systems: The Pima JTED will establish and sustain advocacy groups and partnerships that represent all stakeholders of JTED and its goals.

 - Using Results for Continuous Improvement: The Pima JTED will establish a common data collection and distribution process that measures attributes of premier programs, student learning and program effectiveness.

 Title IX Notice of Nondiscrimination Policy:

-Pima County JTED #11 is committed to a policy of nondiscrimination in relation to race, color, religion, gender, age, national origin, language of origin, disability, sexual orientation, gender identity or expression, or marital status, and provides equal access to the Boy Scouts and other designated youth groups.
+The Pima County JTED #11 is committed to a policy of nondiscrimination in relation to race, color, religion, gender, age, national origin, language of origin, disability, sexual orientation, gender identity or expression, or marital status.
 Unless expressly superseded by controlling federal or state statutes, regulations or court decisions, this policy will prevail in all matters concerning staff members, students, the public, educational programs and services and individuals with whom the Joint Board does business.